 • Two weeks of PTO increasing to four after one year

 • California-style overtime for teams with mixed CA and non-CA employees

 The company utilized HireArt to gain visibility into pay across their workforce.
 They set up standardized pay packages that felt fair, benchmarked to the industry, with raises built in at the one-year mark.

 HireArt began conducting bi-annual performance reviews of contractors through its platform, and delivered the feedback to workers.
 It also surveyed the workers and provided feedback to their managers.

 Provided excellent HR support.

-As a standard part of HireArt’s offering, TRI relied on HireArt to provide quick and knowledgeable HR support for any employment question or issue.
+As a standard part of HireArt’s offering, the company relied on HireArt to provide quick and knowledgeable HR support for any employment question or issue.

-As a result of these changes, TRI had a highly productive and happy workforce - with an 88.9 NPS score (compared to the staffing agency average of 20).
+As a result of these changes, the company had a highly productive and happy workforce - with an 88.9 NPS score (compared to the staffing agency average of 20).